-Cottage Accommodation - Sleep 3 in two Bedrooms
+Accommodation - Sleeps 3 in two bedrooms

-The sitting room with comfortable sofa and chairs, TV with SKY Digi Box, DVD and a iPod docking station/CD/radio.
-The spacious dining area with dining table and chairs is a delightful place to eat with lovely views across the valley and over to the Black Mountains.
+The kitchen is spacious and bright with four ring electric oven, dishwasher and fridge with freezer compartment.
+The sitting room has a very comfortable sofa and chairs, TV with SKY Digi Box, DVD and a iPod docking station/CD/radio.
+The dining area has a good sized dining table and chairs and is a delightful place to eat with lovely views across the valley and over to the Black Mountains.

-Bedroom 1: An attractive double bed with good quality linen
+Bedroom 1: An attractive double bed with good quality linen.

-Bedroom 2: A pretty bedroom with a single bed
+Bedroom 2: A pretty bedroom with a single bed.

 Hay on Wye is renowned for its annual literary festival, but there's more to Hay than that.
 It is a pretty and bustling town at the foot of the majestic Black Mountains with the river Wye running through.
 The town is crammed with boutiques and book shops, with excellent restaurants and cafes.
 There's an independent cinema, a castle and a thriving arts scene.
 If you're looking for adventure, a stay in or around Hay will scratch that itch.
 Canoeing, cycling and hiking are just on the door step.
 Read more about Hay-on-Wye